 Read our homeowner guides.

-Trust deeds are not available if you live in England, Wales or Northern Ireland.
-In these countries, an individual voluntary arrangement (IVA) is a similar solution, but it’s important to note that it has different benefits, risks and fees associated with it.
+You cannot get a trust deed if you live in England, Wales or Northern Ireland.
+The individual voluntary arrangement (IVA) is similar.
+Please note that the benefits, risks and fees may not be the same.

 Free multilingual debt guide